For Some Kids, Early Treatment Is Best

 Phase I Orthodontics

 Treatment given before all of the adult teeth have come in is called Phase I treatment.
-This treatment usually consists of an appliance, palatal expander, or a partial set of braces, and is done between the ages of 7 and 10.
+This treatment usually consists of an appliance, palatal expander, partial set of braces, or Invisalign First, and is done between the ages of 7 and 10.

 Phase I treatment can provide ample space for adult teeth (which can reduce the need to extract teeth later), encourage proper jaw growth, eliminate harmful habits like thumb-sucking, and increase your child’s self-esteem if they are embarrassed by their smile.